Welcome! Thank you so much for taking a moment to look at my work. Please note, this page works differently on desktop computers vs tablets.

 If you are interested in purchasing one of my original watercolors below or in discussing a commission, please Contact me.
 Prices and availability are indicated with each piece.
 Best viewed on desktop type computer.
 [To purchase giclee prints, go to the Shop, tab above].

 In southern Indiana, winters are a wide variety of colors - from rusty oak browns to icy blues.
 Even the clouds are blue and brown.
 There's always a hint of smoke in the air since many of us heat our homes with wood.
-Winter days can be quiet and still - or noisy when flocks of geese and cranes go over.
-And some days the wind tries to rip the branches from the trees.
+Some winter days can be quiet and still - interrupted only when flocks of geese and cranes go over - and some days the wind tries to rip the branches from the trees.
 Our winters are never dull.

 Our autumn colors are spectacular and the season lasts a long time with a widely varying display.
 First, the woods turn orange, the skies more blue.
 The fields turn brilliant gold-then ochre.
 Finally, the leaves fade to russet and sienna.
 Our late fall palette is slate blue, rust and olive.
 On dark and rainy days, the tree trunks go dark and the leaves glow with luminous color.